 The Adjutant General”

 The camp was actually three camps.
-Camp One was where the men who captured on Bataan and taken part in the death march were held.
+Camp One was where most of the men who captured on Bataan and took part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp Three was where those men captured when Corregidor surrendered were taken and consolidated into Camp 1 by 1942.
+Camp Three was where most of those men captured when Corregidor surrendered were taken and consolidated into Camp 1 by the end of October.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.